Krist Novoselic: Political and social activism

+In 2014, Novoselic voiced his support for Eddie Vedder‘s statements regarding the Israeli-Palestinian conflict.

-In an interview for Reason TV, Novoselic was asked how he described his political views, and he responded, "I'm an anarcho-capitalist, socialist, moderate...
+In an interview for Reason TV, Novoselic was asked how he described his political views.
+He responded, "I'm an anarcho-capitalist, socialist, moderate...
 I don't know" and continued to say that while his political views couldn't be easily categorized, he finds fault in the political philosophies of both the left and right-wing.
-On his blog, he supported Lawrence Lessig and his political campaign.

-During the 2016 U.S. presidential campaign, Novoselic publicly supported and campaigned for Libertarian candidate Gary Johnson.
+In 2015, he supported Lawrence Lessig's presidential campaign.
+In 2016, Novoselic supported and campaigned for Libertarian presidential candidate Gary Johnson.

 In June 2020, Novoselic made a Facebook post discussing President Donald Trump's speech in response to unrest following the murder of George Floyd.
 He called Trump "strong and direct" but added that he "should not be sending troops into states".
 Following criticism, Novoselic made his Facebook page private and deleted his Twitter account.
 After receiving backlash for the original post, Novoselic clarified: "As an avowed independent, I don't endorse a major party or candidate.
 And it feels insane to have to say this, but I don't support fascism, and I don't support an authoritarian state.
-I believe in a civilized society and that we all have to work toward that."
+I believe in a civilized society and that we all have to work toward that".

+On May 22, 2023, the Forward Party published a tweet welcoming Novoselic onto their board.

+In 2024, Novoselic founded the Cascade Party of Washington, a minor political party.
+To qualify as a political party, he announced a campaign for president in the 2024 United States presidential election, with a goal to gather 1,000 signatures.
+On August 24, 2024, he gathered the votes needed, and dropped out.

 In other media

-In 2004 Novoselic wrote a book titled: Of Grunge and Government: Let's Fix This Broken Democracy!.
-The book is 103 pages long and is based around two main topics.
-One is about his days in Nirvana and relationship with Kurt Cobain.
-The other is his political side, describing his development as a political activist and stating why electoral reform is needed in particular proportional representation and instant runoff voting.

 In November 2007, Novoselic started writing blogs for the Seattle Weekly website.
 He stopped writing for Seattle Weekly in September 2010.

-Since 2007, Novoselic has been the DJ numerous times for Coast radio on KMUN.
+Novoselic has been the DJ numerous times for Coast radio on KMUN.

-Novoselic had a brief cameo in Bobcat Goldthwait's 2009 film World's Greatest Dad as a newspaper vendor.

 In 2014, ahead of Nirvana's induction into the Rock and Roll Hall of Fame, Novoselic and Dave Grohl made guest appearances on The Tonight Show Starring Jimmy Fallon.

-Novoselic has a blog entitled "Dream Journal".